ethanyen30/shared-nlp-hw/tfidf_guesser/README.md

 5. You can and should use multiple guessers (e.g., it's allowed to use the GPT and tf-idf guesser).
 You can also create a new guesser.

 What makes this more fun than the last feature engineering assignment is that you have full control over the buzzer now, and you get to change what it's producing.
 So now you can do more than create features *given* the guesses, you can now fix the guesser's problems as well!

+You will probably want to play around with different tokenization schemes (building on what you learned from the BPE homework).

 Example
 -